Mother: Brenda (Vick) Boddie

 October 4, 2007 - The Atlanta Falcons and the NFL Players Association present arguments before arbitrator and University of Pennsylvania professor Stephen B. Burbank about whether the Falcons deserve a refund for a $22 million bonus paid to Michael Vick in December 2004.

-October 9, 2007 - Arbitrator Stephen B. Burbank rules that Vick must repay the Atlanta Falcons $19.9 million dollars.
+October 9, 2007 - Burbank rules that Vick must repay the Atlanta Falcons $19.9 million dollars.
 The NFL Players Association says it will appeal.

-November 19, 2007 - Vick surrenders to federal authorities to get a jump start on the sentence for his August 2007 guilty plea to a federal conspiracy charge of bankrolling a dog fighting operation.
+November 19, 2007 - Surrenders to federal authorities to get a jump start on the sentence for his August 2007 guilty plea to a federal conspiracy charge of bankrolling a dog fighting operation.

 December 10, 2007 - Vick is sentenced in federal court to 23 months in prison for his role in the dog fighting operation.